antonkesy/tap-heading-unity/README.md

  - more user feedback for picking up coins (Score update with effects ...)
  - more UI Effects
  - comments
- - pause game on lostFocus application, onFocus wait for click
  - About Open/Close popup animation
  - HighScoreManager